nguyenkevin-dotcom/Common_core/get_next_line/README.md

 ```

 > [!CAUTION]
-> before that you need to install on your git, if you don't do that it will shows git not found or something like that
+> before that you need to install on your pc git, if you don't do that, it will shows `git not found` or something like that

 Is it same?
 Great!
 Let's move to another step.
 Before starting the program we need file descriptor and file where we can call the functions.